ColinKennedy/rez-scripts/README.md

 ## bin/rp
-It's very common while working with these commands to call ``rb`` and then quickly a way to send replicate this environment for other users for testing.
+It's very common while working with these scripts to call ``rb`` and then hand off your new, isolated environment for artist / TD testing.

-Calling ``ro`` will return a REZ_PACKAGES_PATH setting which will replicate your work area.
+Calling ``ro`` will return a REZ_PACKAGES_PATH environment variable which replicates your current set-up.
+As long as your Rez packages are accessible to other users, they can take that environment variable and use your installed packages.

 You can use this to copy to your clipboard, for easy copy / pasting